FraunhoferISST/DataspaceConnector/docs/pages/deployment/build.md

 ---

 The OpenApi documentation can be viewed at [https://localhost:8080/api/docs](https://localhost:8080/api/docs).
-The JSON representation is available at [https://localhost:8080/v3/api-docs](https://localhost:8080/v3/api-docs).
+The `.json` representation is available at [https://localhost:8080/v3/api-docs](https://localhost:8080/v3/api-docs).
-The .yaml file can be downloaded at [https://localhost:8080/v3/api-docs.yaml](https://localhost:8080/v3/api-docs.yaml).
+The `.yaml` file can be downloaded at [https://localhost:8080/v3/api-docs.yaml](https://localhost:8080/v3/api-docs.yaml).

 The connector provides several endpoints for resource database handling and IDS messaging.
-Details on how to interact with them can be found [here](../communication.md).
+Details on how to interact with them can be found [here](pages/communication.md).

 *  `Connector` and `Usage Control` provide information about the running connector and settings for contract negotiation and policy enforcement behaviour.
-*  `IDS Messages` provides endpoints for requesting artifact (data) and descriptions (metadata) from an external connector, and negotiate contracts.
+*  `Messages` provides endpoints for requesting artifact (data) and descriptions (metadata) from an external connector, and negotiate contracts.
 On top of that, endpoints for sending IDS multipart messages to e.g. the IDS Metadata Broker are provided.
 *  All other sections provide endpoints for metadata and data management and entity relations (`POST`, `PUT`, `GET`, and `DELETE`).

-Next to the endpoint implemented by the connector, an endpoint for handling incoming IDS messages at `/api/ids/data` is provided by the IDS Messaging Services.
+**Next to the endpoint implemented by the connector, an endpoint for handling incoming IDS messages at `/api/ids/data` is provided by the IDS Messaging Services.
+This endpoint is the one listening to incoming IDS messages.**

 The database can be accessed via [https://localhost:8080/database](https://localhost:8080/database).